garykphuang/ourgreateststory/Chapter2.md

 Now shut up, it's time for shots!"

+For the first time since this whole party started, Zack's ears perk up.

+"Shots?
+Woooo!"

 While all of this is going on, Gary calls a construction company.

-He is working on getting the roof raised.
+He is working on getting the roof raised, for the cheap cheap price of two sodas.